 - Encourage other pet owners to be responsible - It is an important part of the responsibility of owning a pet.
 We all suffer the consequences of ignoring irresponsible pet owners.

 The City has several managed dog exercise areas.
-Please contact the Alexandria Department of Recreation, Parks and Cultural Activities at 703.838.4943 or see Dog Parks in Alexandria.
+For more information or locations, please contact the Alexandria Department of Recreation, Parks and Cultural Activities at 703.838.4943 or visit the Dogs in Alexandria webpage.

 BACK TO TOP